-How do banks calculate your assessable overtime income?
+How do banks calculate my assessable overtime income?

 Many banks simply take 80% of last year’s overtime or bonus income as assessable income.
 This can be a dealbreaker in most cases.
-However, there are banks that can consider:
+However, some banks can consider:

 - Overtime income or allowance (whichever is lower).